K. Kalimuthu: Political career

+K. Kalimuthu participated in the 1965 Anti-Hindi Agitation as one of the office bearers of the Tamil Nadu Students Anti-Hindi Agitation Council.
+The council was established in January 1965 to coordinate opposition to the Indian government's language policy across the former Madras State.

+The agitation was prompted by Union government circulars issued in 1964 under Prime Minister Lal Bahadur Shastri, which stated that Hindi would become the official language of the Union from 26 January 1965.
+Student organizations across Tamil Nadu organized protests, citing concerns about employment opportunities in central government positions.

+The Dravida Munnetra Kazhagam (DMK), led by C. N. Annadurai, declared 26 January 1965 as a "Day of Mourning".
+During the protests, approximately 50,000 students marched from Napier Park to the Government Secretariat at Fort St. George.

+The agitation contributed to political changes in Tamil Nadu, including the defeat of the Indian National Congress in the 1967 state assembly elections and the DMK's first electoral victory in the state.
+Official estimates recorded approximately 70 deaths during the protests.
+The movement resulted in Prime Minister Shastri's assurance that English would continue as an official language.

 Controversies

 According to prosecution, Kalimuthu in his capacity as the then Agriculture Minister allegedly directed nine nationalised banks to provide Rs 56 lakh loan to Mayne and others for purchasing tractors in 1983.
 Mayne and the other accused allegedly submitted forged documents to avail loans.
 The charge sheet had also said Kalimuthu had parked huge amount of funds belonging to Tamil Nadu State Agricultural Marketing Board with nationalised banks.

 CBI had filed a charge sheet against a total of 32 persons in 1988 but only 16 were present in the court in 2016 as others either died or are absconding.

-Convicting the 71-year old Mayne of offences including cheating, criminal conspiracy, forgery, the Judge sentenced him to seven years rigorous imprisonment And also imposed a hefty fine of Rs 1.67 crore on Mayne and other convicts, his accomplices.
+Convicting the 71-year old Mayne of offences including cheating, criminal conspiracy, forgery, the Judge sentenced him to seven years rigorous imprisonment and also imposed a hefty fine of Rs 1.67 crore on Mayne and other convicts, his accomplices.
 Out of the total fine amount, Rs 57 lakh should be provided to the nine banks as compensation.Others sentenced are Surya Kumar (four years RI) Shahul Hameed (two years RI), Basin Sen (two years RI) and Soma Sundaram (three years RI).

 Court also acquitted 11 other accused in the case related to alleged availing of loans to the tune of Rs 56 lakh from nine nationalised banks by submitting forged documents in 1983 when Kalimuthu was Agriculture Minister in the state.